 - When you’re happy how the tag works, click Publish.

 In our example, we would repeat this process for the other page to change its title.
-After that, we would see custom page titles in the reports, for example, in the page report (Menu > Analytics (new) > Reports > Pages)
+After that, we would see custom page titles in the reports, for example, under Menu > Analytics > Reports > Pages.

 Note: There are other methods to customize page titles, but the one described in this article is the simplest.
 In advanced cases, you may need to adjust your tracking code and use a virtual page title with a variable.
-If you run into such an issue, contact us at firstname.lastname@example.org, and we’ll come up with a custom solution for you.
+If you run into such an issue, ask a question on our community forum.